HazelHawadi/Test-Your-Knowledge/README.md

 6. Navigate to the directory where the repository was extracted.
 7. You will have the contents of the project available offline on your machine.

+## Create a repository

+1. Sign into Github.
+2. Click the “**+**” icon in the top-right corner and select “**New repository**” .
+3. Enter the name you want to use for your repository and set it to public.
+4. Click “**Create repository**” at the bottom to complete creating your repository.

 ## Technologies
 - HTML
 - CSS